MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 from :math:`\Omega^{(0)}` to :math:`\bar{\Gamma}` by setting it equl to :math:`0` for any state outside :math:`\Omega^{(0)}`.

 Since we defined a measure :math:`\nu`, there exist the temptation to work with its distribution function, but such a function does not exist unfortunately.
-The best we can think of as a PDF for :math:`\nu` could be
+The best we can think of as a density function for :math:`\nu` could be

 .. math ::